Necronhym/Pytomata/README.md

 'command', 'option', 'optionleft'or 'optionright'
 ```

 ### Image Functions:

-####Load an image from a pilepath and return it:
+#### Load an image from a pilepath and return it:
 ```
 Pythomata.Image.load(filepath)
 ```
+Returns the loaded images

 ##### Take a screenshot of an area on the screen:
 ```
 Pythomata.Image.screenshot(x,y,w,h)
 ```
 X, Y define top left coordinates, w, h are width and height respectively
+Returns a images

 ##### Crop an image:
 ```
 Pythomata.Image.crop(Image, x, y, w, h)
 ```
-X,Y define the top left coorddiantes, w, h are width and height respectivley
+X,Y define the top left coordinates, w, h are width and height respectivley
+Returns a cropped image

 ##### Shows and image in a window:
 ```